c-o-pr/ddrescue-helper/README.md

 >
 > Copying /dev to /dev when device sizes don't match is inherently tricky.
 Device layout has important implications om further recovery and use.
 This topic is beyond the scope of this documentation.
 Thoroughly consider what you are doing at a systems level.
 >
-> ZAP only operates on blocks marked as unreadable by `GNU ddrescue` MAP, and it read-tests blocks before attempting to overwrite, so it's safe.
+> ZAP only operates on blocks marked as unreadable by `GNU ddrescue` domain map, and it read-tests blocks before attempting to overwrite, so it's safe.
 But a ZAP of /dev can set in motion other failure modes.
 Be ready to deal with the consequences.
 >
 > ZAP of a file only affects the data for that file, so this is relatively safe.
 >